Table of contents

 Read more about getting your email timing right in our blog, Email Frequency: How often should you email your list?

 No matter how beautifully written, designed and executed your campaign is, if your marketing data is poor quality, your results will be too.

-To ensure you’re getting the best engagement with your emails, your data should be chosen with careful selection criteria and segmentation to ensure you are targeting the email to the right audience.
+To ensure you’re getting the best engagement from your database marketing campaigns, your data should be chosen with careful selection criteria and segmentation to ensure you are targeting the email to the right audience.

-A purchased marketing list — provided it’s high quality, fully cleansed and relevant to your content — is your kick-starter for a robust content strategy, from which to grow your list organically.
+A purchased mailing list — provided it’s high quality, fully cleansed and relevant to your content — is your kick-starter for a robust content strategy, from which to grow your list organically.

 TIP: At Data HQ, we offer a free data quality audit.
 Based on the results of this Data Quality Audit you can enhance and cleanse your database.
 This will increase response rates and reduce cost.

 Should you use plain text or HTML for your emails?

 Both formats present advantages and disadvantages.
 When deciding on your approach, the important thing to consider is the type of message you are presenting to the audience.